Skip to main content

 • Use FQDN: Use the fully qualified domain name (FQDN).

-• LDAP Criteria: Choose an LDAP query to execute against the Active Directory (AD).
-The resultant list will then be targeted for Windows autodiscovery.
+• LDAP Criteria: Choose an LDAP query to execute against Active Directory (AD).
+The resultant list will be targeted for Windows discovery.
 Select Custom to specify a custom LDAP filter or query.

 LDAP Query Example: Query Domain Controller

-The following query will search the domain server for all computers with DNS hostname d42sus.pvt and autodiscover the matches:
+The following query searches the domain server for all computers with DNS hostname d42sus.pvt and discovers the matches:

 (&(objectCategory=computer)(dNSHostName=d42sus.pvt))